This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Pack everything tightly

-Include ribbon in your winter container garden
+Include ribbon in your winter container garden design

 Outdoor ribbon is sturdier than traditional ribbon, weatherproof, and should withstand rain and snow cover.
 A thicker ribbon that has wire running through it makes it easier to create sturdy (rather than floppy) bows.
 I’ll usually head over to YouTube to watch videos on how to craft the perfect bow.
-I also like the look that you can achieve by taking some types of ribbon that are lighter, almost like tulle, and shoving little handfuls here and there.

 Don’t be afraid to go faux

 There are some artificial materials that look absolutely real and others that look deliberately fake.
 Both can add a real pop of personality to a winter container garden.
-The roses in this stunning arrangement add a traditional pop of red, but in an unexpected way.
+The roses in this stunning arrangement add a traditional splash of red, but in an unexpected way.
 Also, check out that curly willow!

 Throw unexpected hues in your winter container garden

 I would never think of adding purple to a winter container, but look at this, it totally works!
 Also, is that a real apple in there?
+Look for faux branches that will withstand harsh winter conditions.

 Include seed pods, pine cones and other nature finds